CristopherMasserini/covid_hostname_analysis/README.md

 Whereas the creation date for possible_bad_link is 2020-03-13 05:03:41 compared to 2020-3-15 21:04:09.095935 on the file, which is inside one year.

 The assumption here is that the older the base domain name, the more likely it is to be valid.

+## Potential Features
+- An option that allows a .csv file to be saved and continually appended with only the newest records each time the program is run.
+This would be instead of running through all the records each time the program is run.